 A Kalpa or Day in the mind of God, the One, is made up of four Yugs (Cosmic Cycles and Circles, Epochs or Ages, much like the Seasons of the year) known as:

 There are those who teach that human life occurs in a Kalpa or Cycle, a dance that lasts for 4,320,000 years.
 A Kalpa equals four Ages or Yugas: Krita, Treta, Dwapara, and Kali.
 The Krita Yuga lasts for 1,728,000 years (4800 divine years); the Treta Yuga lasts for 1,296,000 (3600 divine years); the Dwapara Yuga lasts for 864,000 (2400 divine years); and the Kali Yuga lasts for only 432,000 (1200 divine years) in which the power of evil and destruction takes over.
-(Note: Do not take these figures literally for their purpose is just to give an idea of vastness.)
+Again, do not take these figures literally for their purpose is just to give an idea of vastness.

 At the end, another Krita Yuga begins.
 Krita or Satya Yuga (Golden Age) is the Age of Purity.
 It is sinless.
 Dharma, or The Path of Righteousness, is perfect during Krita Yuga.
 But during Treta Yuga (the Silver Age), Adharma or evil enters the world and the very fabric of time begins to decay.
 Then comes Dwapara Yuga (the Bronze Age) in which the dissolution continues.
 Finally, Kali Yuga, the fourth Age (the Iron Age), is almost entirely corrupt, where Maya dominates human existence and Dharma barely survives.